Amazon union election results should be scrapped over improprieties, NLRB officer recommends

 The recommendation stems from the fiercely contested election at a warehouse that ended in April with a resounding defeat for the union.
-Workers rejected unionization by more than 2-to-1, a loss for both the RWDSU and labor groups broadly.
-During the nearly two-month mail-in balloting, the union drew support from leaders at the AFL-CIO as well as progressive politicians nationally including Sen. Bernie Sanders (I-Vt.) and former Georgia gubernatorial candidate and voting-rights advocate Stacey Abrams.
+Workers rejected unionization by a more than 2-to-1 margin, a loss for the RWDSU and labor groups broadly.
+During the nearly two-month mail-in balloting, the union drew support from leaders at the AFL-CIO as well as liberal politicians nationally, including Sen. Bernie Sanders (I-Vt.) and former Georgia gubernatorial candidate and voting rights advocate Stacey Abrams.

 (Amazon founder Jeff Bezos owns The Washington Post.)

 The recommendation will now move to the NLRB’s regional director in Atlanta, which oversaw the election, to issue a ruling.
 That decision could take several weeks, the agency has said.
-If the regional director upholds the recommendations, the earlier election results would be set aside, and a new election would be called.
+If the regional director upholds the recommendations, the earlier election results would be set aside and a new election would be called.

 “Throughout the NLRB hearing, we heard compelling evidence how Amazon tried to illegally interfere with and intimidate workers as they sought to exercise their right to form a union,” union president Stuart Appelbaum said in a statement.
 “We support the hearing officer’s recommendation that the NLRB set aside the election results and direct a new election.”